KevinVan720/animated_styled_widget/README.md

       this.builder});
 ```

 A button can be in one of the four states: idle, hovered, pressed, disabled.
 You need to provide the four corresponding styles.
 Notice only the idle(default) style is required, and the other three will be set to this style if not provided.
 You can also specify the duration and animation curve for transitioning between different states.
-The child paramter is the child Widget of this button.
-But you can also provide a builder which can access to the state of the button:
+The child parameter is the child widget of this button.
+But you can also provide a builder which can access the state of the button:
 ```dart
 builder: (context, state) {
       Widget child;